 It’s also incredibly helpful for lower body ailments like shin splints and plantar fasciitis—that nagging pain in the bottom of your foot.
 Beyond that, the technique can address pain from sports injuries, accidents, and even fibromyalgia.
 It’s also frequently used to break down scar tissue that has formed after surgery, helping to restore movement and reduce tightness around the surgical site.
 It's one of the many services we use to create a personalized healing plan for you.

-Common Side Effects of the Graston Technique
+Common Graston Technique Side Effects

 If you’re considering the Graston Technique as part of your physical medicine plan, it’s helpful to know what to expect afterward.
 Like a deep tissue massage or an intense workout, this therapy works by creating a controlled inflammatory response to kickstart your body’s natural healing process.
 As the specialized instruments break down scar tissue and fascial restrictions, it’s completely normal to experience a few temporary side effects.